PetrBelayev11/InstaTexScanner/datasets/README.md

-If you want to retrain model this is a little instruction about how to setup database.
+If you want to retrain model this is a little instruction about how to setup dataset.

 # Dataset Setup Guide